jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 15 - BigDataTechnologies.md

   - Each *Node* in DAG represents an RDD/DataFrame transformation
   - Each *Edge* represents a dependency between operations
   - *Acyclic* means there are no loops, data flows in one direction only without any cycles
-- A DAG is built before execution, allowing Spark to analyze the entire workflow, so it can optimize and plan the execution efficiently
+- Spark first builds a logical plan of transformations, then optimizes it.
-- Spark uses DAG to break-down your program into Jobs, stages and tasks
+- Once an action is triggered, Spark generates a physical execution plan and converts it into a DAG of stages and tasks
 - When you run your Spark Application, spark builds a DAG of transformations like read, filter, group, count, etc. in a lazy fashion, so nothing gets executed at the moment

 ##### Job

-- A Job is a highest-level execution unit in Spark
-- It represents the entire computation triggered by an action such as `.collect()`, `.show()`, `.write()`, `.count()`, etc.
+- A Job is a top-level execution unit in Spark,triggered by an action such as `.collect()`, `.show()`, `.write()`, `.count()`, etc.
 - It is used by Spark to know when to start the execution of DAG
 - Each Job contains one or more Stages, depending on whether there are shuffles